101. What is the difference between path length and distance traveled?

 ⓓ.
 By dividing displacement by time

-Correct Answer: By multiplying speed by time
+Correct Answer: By integrating velocity over time

 Explanation: Path length is typically calculated by multiplying the speed (or magnitude of velocity) by the total time over which the object moves.